“Master operator” means a certified operator who has met the requirements under s. NR 114.18 (2)

-“Spill" means the uncontrolled discharge, dumping or leaking of any septage so that 50 gallons or more of septage or any of its constituents may be admitted into the air, be discharged into any waters of the state or otherwise enter the environment.
+“Spill” means the uncontrolled discharge, dumping, or leaking of any septage or any of its constituents that may be emitted into the air, be discharged into any waters of the state, or otherwise enter the environment.

 “Surface application" means spreading septage on the surface of the land without mixing the septage with the soil.